211 S. Old Woodward Avenue,

-Designed by the famed architectural firm of Rapp & Rapp, the Birmingham opened in 1927.
+Designed by the famed architectural firm of Rapp & Rapp, the Birmingham Theatre opened in 1927.

-It was built for the Kunsky circuit, who opened two other nearby theaters that same year, the Redford and the Royal Oak.
-The theater’s construction was delayed over a year because of the widening of Woodward Avenue.
+It was built for the Kunsky circuit, who opened two other nearby theatres that same year, the Redford Theatre and the Royal Oak Theatre.
+The theatre’s construction was delayed over a year because of the widening of Woodward Avenue.

-Like most of the Rapp’s theaters, it was designed originally in the style of the French Renaissance, and sat over 1,250 in its auditorium.
+Like most of the Rapp & Rapp theatres, it was designed originally in the style of the French Renaissance, and sat over 1,250 in its auditorium.

 It once contained a Barton organ and featured vaudeville in addition to movies.